mjrode/laptop/README.md

 Shell Script Config
 ----------
-The `script_config` file will allow you to set your preferred values for package versions and install directory.
+The `script_config` file will allow you to customize versions, personal information, and default directories.

 Install
 -------